akhant/larnJS_react/README.md

 lesson 4
-add redux
-done counter
-done delete article
+add connection select, dayPicker and article list with Redux